- Our top 5 attractions

-Opposite the cathedral is the Palacio Real de La Almudaina.
-It is the seat of the military command, but also the residence of the Spanish king when he is in Mallorca.
+The royal palace Palacio Real de La Almudaina was built opposite the cathedral.
+It is the seat of the military command, but at the same time it is also the residence of the Spanish king when he is in Mallorca.
 The 20.000 square meter building was originally an Arab fortress.
-Also worth seeing is the Gothic St. Anna Chapel, built in the palace grounds in the 14th century.
+Also worth seeing is the 14th-century Gothic St. Anne's Chapel in the palace grounds.

 Palace tours are offered.

 Castell de Bellver

 In the southwest of the center, the Castell de Bellver rises up to a height of 112 meters and is visible from afar.
 The circular fortress was built at the beginning of the 14th century.
 The castle has a moat and four towers.
 Both make the building appear impregnable.
 The inner courtyard, on the other hand, is surrounded by two-story loggias that look playful.
 From the top of the fortress, visitors can enjoy a great view over the Bay of Palma.
 The museum of the city history of Palma is housed in the castle.

 Regular admission price: 4,00 euros; Discounts are granted.

 Llotja dels Mercaders